The Ekedahl-Oort type of Jacobians of Hermitian curves: The Dieudonn e modules of the Hermitian curves

-\begin{corollary} The Ekedahl-Oort type $\nu$ of $X_q$ has $2^{n-1}$ key values; in other words, the sequence $\nu_i$ alternates between being constant and increasing on $2^{n-1}$ intervals for $0 \leq i \leq g$.
-This pattern is consistent for all primes $p$, although the formulae for the key values depends on $p$. \end{corollary}
+\begin{corollary} The Ekedahl-Oort type $\nu$ of $X_q$ has $2^{n-1}$ break points; in other words, the sequence $\nu_i$ alternates between being constant and increasing on $2^{n-1}$ intervals for $1 \leq i \leq g$.
+This pattern is consistent for all primes $p$, although the formulae for the break points depends on $p$. \end{corollary}

 \begin{proof} By Theorem \ref{Torbit}, the canonical filtration is constructed by successively adjoining the blocks $B_t$.
 The behavior of $F$ and $V$ is consistent across each block.
-Thus there are $2^n$ canonical fragments, the first half of which determine key values of $\nu$. \end{proof}
+Thus there are $2^n$ canonical fragments, the first half of which determine break points of $\nu$. \end{proof}